kenanmorani/Images_Preprocessing/README.md

 # Images_Preprocessing
 segmentation and cropping.py code uses python open-cv for gussian blurring, cropping and histogram segmentation of medical images.
+The code is an attempt to segment lung CT scan images.

 The original Image looks like:
 <p align="center">